AdrianSaizdePedro/BSPWM-Parrot/kitty/share/doc/kitty/html/_sources/glossary.rst.txt

    Set when the :doc:`remote control <remote-control>` facility is enabled and the a socket is used for control via :option:`kitty --listen-on` or :opt:`listen_on`.
    Contains the path to the socket.
-Avoid the need to use :option:`kitty @ --to` when issuing remote control commands.
+Avoid the need to use :option:`kitten @ --to` when issuing remote control commands.
+Can also be a file descriptor of the form fd:num instead of a socket address, in which case, remote control communication should proceed over the specified file descriptor.

 .. envvar:: KITTY_PIPE_DATA